vsanthanam/SafariUI/Sources/SafariView/SafariView.docc/View.md

     @DocumentationExtension(mergeBehavior: append)
 }

+A SafariView is best presented by using one the `safari` view modifiers, or via sheet presentation, though it does work in other scenarios as well.
 For configuration, appearance, and presentation options, see the documentation for the included view modifiers here: ``SwiftUI/View``.

 ## Topics